 Parameter Details %1 Specifies the job ID of the child job.
-82 Specifies the child job's parent job's job ID. %3 Specifies the policy name of the deployment policy. % 4 Specifies the host name of the client as it is found in the deployment policy.
+82 Specifies the child job's parent job's job ID. %3 Specifies the policy name of the deployment policy. %4 Specifies the host name of the client as it is found in the deployment policy.

 Parameter Details %5 Specifies the operations to perform: precheck, stage, and install.
-Specifies the deployment policy's package. 응6 Specifies the status of the precheck child job step.
-87 Specifies the status of the stage step child job step, if performed. 응8 응9 Specifies the status of the install child job step, if performed. %10 Specifies the exit status code for the child job.
+Specifies the deployment policy's package. 응6 Specifies the status of the precheck child job step. %7

+Specifies the status of the stage step child job step, if performed.

+Specifies the status of the install child job step, if performed.